vufind-org/vufind/themes/custom_tmpl/GETTING_STARTED.md

 ## Theme Inheritance

-Out themes system allows you to base your custom theme on a previously created theme.
+VuFind's themes system allows you to base your custom theme on a previously created theme.
 Doing so will cause VuFind to look for a template, CSS, Javascript, or image file first in your custom theme, then its parent, then its grand-parent, all the way up to root.
 This allows you to change any individual file within the theme without having to copy every file over.
 For example, you might noticed that the [bootprint theme has no templates](https://github.com/vufind-org/vufind/blob/master/themes/bootprint3/) of its own.
 It is entirely a style overhaul based on the bootstrap theme.

 This is configured in `theme.config.php`.
 LESS inheritance is targetted towards and controlled by the [`compiled.less`](https://github.com/vufind-org/vufind/blob/master/themes/custom_tmpl/less/compiled.less) file.